cydia2020/canfilter/README.md

 This is a radar can message interceptor designed for Toyota NODSU Camry/CH-R. It is based on an STM32 mileage manipulator board.

-- For CH-R, it enables full speed ACC with openpilot.
+- For C-HR, it enables full speed ACC with openpilot.
 - For Camry Hybrid/XLE/XSE, it enables full speed ACC with stock system and openpilot.
 - For Camry LE/SE, it bypass 28mph(45kph) speed limit.
 But the ABS module ignores braking request under 15mph(24kph).
 This limit applies to both stock system and openpilot.